oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 establishing approval via other means).

-When a decision is established, the authorization server directs the user-agent to the provided client redirection URI using an HTTP redirection response, or by other means available to it via the user-agent.
+When a decision is established, the authorization server directs the user-agent to the provided client redirect URI using an HTTP redirection response, or by other means available to it via the user-agent.